-Medtronic announced that approximately 60,000 Quick-set infusion sets used with the Medtronic MiniMed Paradigm insulin pumps could be defective and not work properly.
+Medtronic has announced a recall of the MiniMed Paradigm insulin pumps Model Series 600 and approximately 60,000 Quick-set infusion sets used with the Medtronic MiniMed Paradigm insulin pumps could be defective and not work properly.

 MiniMed Insulin Pumps

 The thin plastic tubes are used with the MiniMed Paradigm Medtronic insulin pump to deliver insulin to diabetes patients.
 The infusion set is typically replaced every three days.
 However, thousands of patients may have been sold infusion sets that may not allow the insulin pump to vent air pressure properly, potentially resulting in the device delivering too much or too little insulin.

 Over or under delivery of insulin from an insulin pump could have serious and catastrophic consequences for diabetes patients.